lingui/js-lingui/docs/tutorials/cli.rst

      }
    }

-It's a JSON dictionary, where key is message ID and value is object with relevant information about message: translation, defaults and origin from where the message was extracted.
+It's in a JSON dictionary, where 'key' is message ID and value is an object with some relevant information: translation, defaults and origin for the message.

 This catalog is ready for translation.
-Let's translate it in Czech by filling `translation` fields:
+Let's translate it into Czech by filling the `translation` fields:

 .. code-block:: json